openworm/org.geppetto.docs/source/devtips.md

     -   There is no connection between the client and the server.
 For instance, you can't see the geppetto version in the console when the main page is loaded.
-Also if you try to load a simulation it keeps loading forever. -&gt; The spring configuration (META-INF/spring) in the org.geppetto.frontend resources hasn't been copied in the server.
+Also if you try to load a simulation it keeps loading forever. -> The spring configuration (META-INF/spring) in the org.geppetto.frontend resources hasn't been copied in the server.
     -   When executing aspect.getModel() an exception is raised.
-In the log you will see a trace that says "FileNotFound" -&gt; You will have to copy the main/resources files of the org.geppetto.model.neuroml project.
+In the log you will see a trace that says "FileNotFound" -> You will have to copy the main/resources files of the org.geppetto.model.neuroml project.
 -   Maven libraries that are downloaded when a mvn install is executed